jlacar/aoc-in-kotlin-all/README.md

-# Advent of Code in Kotlin - All events from 2015
+# Advent of Code in Kotlin - All Events

 [Advent of Code](https://adventofcode.com) is an annual programming competition with a Christmas-y theme.
-It runs during Advent, from December 1st to the 25th.
+It runs from December 1st to the 25th.

-I'm backtracking to the first AoC set of problems, having already started solving some of the more recent years' puzzles.
+I'm slowly working my way through all the AoC problems starting for the first year it ran in 2015.
 My goal is to get all fifty stars for each year and solve the puzzles using Kotlin.
 This repository is a record of this multi-year exercise.

 ## Events